 Terms and definitions as used in this guide:

 - “Member” or “customer” refers to a person eligible and enrolled to receive coverage from a payer for covered services as defined or referenced in your Agreement.

 - “Commercial” refers to all UnitedHealthcare medical products that are not MA, Medicare Supplement, Medicaid, CHIP, workers’ compensation, or other governmental programs.
 “Commercial” also applies to benefit plans for the Health Insurance Marketplace, government employees or students at public universities.

-- “You,” “your” or “provider” refers to any health care provider subject to this guide, including physicians, health care professionals, facilities and ancillary providers; except when indicated and all items are applicable to all types of health care providers subject to this guide.
+- “You,” “your” or “provider” refers to any health care provider subject to this guide.
+This includes physicians, health care professionals, facilities and ancillary providers, except when indicated.
+All items are applicable to all types of health care providers subject to this guide.